sfigg/commercialization-public/docset/manufacture/desktop/features-on-demand-v2--capabilities.md

 -   Use the /Online option to add the capability to your PC.

--   Use the /Image:&lt;mount path&gt; option to add the capability to an Windows image file (.wim).
+-   Use the /Image:&lt;mount path&gt; option to add the capability to a Windows image file (.wim).

 <table>